Minimal Dirac seesaw accompanied by Dirac fermionic dark matter: Neutrino mass

 and then obtain

 by further inputting

 In Eq. (\ref{minimal}), the Dirac neutrino mass matrix only involves two right-handed neutrinos so that it can have at most two nonzero eigenvalues.
-This fact is independent on the number of the heavy Higgs doublet(s) $\eta$ and/or fermion singlet(s).
-Since the current experimental data indicate the existence of at least two massive neutrinos, we would like to name such $3\times 2$ neutrino mass matrix as a minimal Dirac neutrino mass matrix.

-Note if we do not introduce the heavy Higgs doublet(s) $\eta$, we should have at least two heavy fermion singlets $N$ to guarantee at least two nonzero eigenvalues of the neutrino mass matrix.
-We will show in the following that a successful leptogenesis needs at least two heavy Higgs doublets $\eta$, or at least two heavy fermion singlets $N$, or at least one heavy Higgs doublet $\eta$ and at least one heavy fermion singlet $N$.
+This fact is independent on the number of the heavy Higgs doublet(s) $\eta$, fermion singlet(s) $S$ and/or fermion doublet(s) $D$.
+Since the current experimental data indicate the existence of at least two massive neutrinos \cite{navas2024}, we would like to name such $3\times 2$ neutrino mass matrix with rank 2 as a minimal Dirac neutrino mass matrix.
+Note if we do not introduce the heavy Higgs doublet(s) $\eta$, we should have at least two heavy fermion singlets $S$, or at least two heavy fermion doublets $D$, or at least one heavy fermion singlet $S$ and at least one heavy fermion doublet $D$ to guarantee the rank 2 and the two nonzero eigenvalues of the neutrino mass matrix.

-We also check if the right-handed neutrinos $\nu_R^{}$ can decouple above the QCD scale to satisfy the BBN constraint on the effective neutrino number.
-For this purpose, we need consider the annihilations of the right-handed neutrinos into the relativistic species at the QCD scale,